 Examples of activities that can apply for funding are:

 - Activities related to KTH’s overall sustainability objectives 2016-2020

 - Projects involving bachelor and master level students within the framework of their education, preferably within areas related to environment and sustainable development on campus.

-- Seed funding for transdisciplinary research projects that could lead to new research applications.
+- Seed funding for multidisciplinary research projects that could lead to new research applications.

-- Aim to increase collaboration with KTH’s partners Akademiska Hus, IVL Swedish Environmental Research Institute, Stockholm Environment Institute and the strategic partners.
+- Aim to increase collaboration between KTH and Akademiska Hus, IVL Swedish Environmental Research Institute or Stockholm Environment Institute, or KTH’s strategic partners.

 - Develop a new course with the expertise of several departments/schools.

-- Arrange a conference or seminar series with a transdisciplinary theme.
+- Arrange a conference or seminar series with an interdisciplinary theme.

-- Start a school-wide network, or carry out activities in an existing network.
+- Start a University-wide network, or to carry out activities in an existing network.

 How to Apply: Use the attached template for the application, maximum two pages.
 Applicants must be employees of KTH and the funding used primarily within KTH.

 When assessing the applications, the following criteria, among other things, will be used:

 - Does the proposed project increase the multidisciplinary connections?

 - Are different KTH schools engaged in the proposal?